codyloyd/author-site/stories/Boneyman.md

 A skeletal hand shot across the room, connected to the still forming specter by a stretched thread of the black goo.
 The hand hit the runner hard on the back of the neck and pulled him back to the center of the group.

 The skull was pulled up, setting itself on the figure’s tall shoulders.
-It stood a head taller than everyone else in the room, an imposing skeletal figure robed in undulating tendrils of viscous darkness.
+It stood something like a head taller than everyone else in the room, an imposing skeletal figure robed in undulating tendrils of viscous darkness.
 It held the limp body of the man it had caught and scanned the room.
 Its gaze landed on Terry.

 It spoke.
 “Evening, Terentius.”